• Skip to primary navigation

 6. On the pop-up, click on OK to restart the computer.

-After the computer restarts, you should be able to delete Pagefile by going to to its location on your computer – This PC > Local Drive (C:).
+After the computer restarts, you should be able to delete pagefile.sys file by going to its default location on a Windows computer – This PC > Local Drive (C:).

 Open Advanced System Properties Using Run Command in Windows

-3. On System Properties screen, switch to Advanced tab and click on the Settings button, located under “Performance” section.
+3. On System Properties screen, make sure you are on Advanced tab and click on the Settings button, located under “Performance” section.

 Advanced Performance Settings Option in Windows 10